-This course aims to introduce students to the fundamentals of language learning and most particularly those necessary for success in French.
+This course introduces students to the fundamentals of language learning and most particularly those necessary for success in French.
 To that end, the course necessitates regular work and enthusiasm regarding speaking.
 The course’s most objective method for charting progress centers on homework, quizzes, projects and tests, but far more important to the process of learning a second language, this course invites and requires active participation in class.
-The key to successfully learning a foreign language is speaking, not to mention having fun.
+The key to successfully learning a foreign language is speaking, not to mention having fun!

-This is the third course which builds on the fundamentals of French.
+French 3 continues to build the fundamentals of French.
 While continuing to focus on key grammar and vocabulary, French 3 intensifies the lessons in speaking and listening.
-French 3 expands the students’ horizons in reading by introducing more complex sentence constructions, including literary verb tenses and styles.
-The students read the classic children’s story, Le Petit Prince by Antoine de Saint-Exupéry, write original essays, engage in diverse role-play scenarios, and use French language sites on the web to support class projects and discussions.
+French 3 expands the students’ horizons in reading by introducing more complex sentence constructions, and additional tenses.
+The students read the classic book, Le Petit Prince by Antoine de Saint-Exupéry, write original essays, engage in diverse role-play scenarios, and use French language sites on the web to support class projects and discussions.

 This course will complete instruction in foundation grammar and vocabulary.
 In spoken French, the objective is to develop fluency, accuracy and automaticity in conversation.
 Reading and writing skills are developed both through intensive and extensive practice using classic texts as well as current media.
 The goal is to develop an understanding of language learning, and hopefully a love of language.

 French 5 is organized around readings of fiction, non-fiction and journalism.
 In addition, it provides intensive grammar and vocabulary review, and extensive practice in written and oral interpersonal and academic communication.
 Students expand their knowledge and understanding of the French speaking world and its various cultures and cultural topics and share their knowledge through a variety of mediums.
 We read short stories by famous French authors and short novels or excerpts from longer classic novels, such as The Count of Monte Cristo or Les Misérables.